Prorogation: Northern Ireland

 Prorogation in Northern Ireland was the end of a session in the Parliament of Northern Ireland (1921–1972).

+Pakistan

+According to clause (1) of Article 54 of the Constitution of Pakistan, the President of Pakistan can from time to time prorogue the sessions of Parliament, both the National Assembly of Pakistan and the Senate of Pakistan.

 United Kingdom

 Prorogation is the formal ending of a Parliamentary session in the UK Parliament.

 United States

 Under Article II, Section 3 of the U.S. Constitution the President of the United States technically has the authority to adjourn the United States Congress "to such Time as he shall think proper" when it is unable to agree on a time of adjournment.
 However, this is a procedural ability that has so far never been used.
 The members of the Constitutional Convention agreed to limit executive authority in order to prevent autocracy.
 In Federalist No. 69, Alexander Hamilton differentiated the President's authority to prorogue Congress from the King of Great Britain's ability to dissolve Parliament.

 On April 15, 2020, while Congress was in recess due to the COVID-19 pandemic but still holding pro forma sessions, President Donald Trump threatened to use the presidential prerogative powers to adjourn both the House of Representatives and the Senate in order to make recess appointments for positions such as Director of National Intelligence and the Federal Reserve Board of Governors, citing what he argued was obstructionism and extreme partisanship from the Democratic Party.
 However, constitutional law experts and politicians have argued that President Trump did not have the constitutional authority to do so under those conditions, as both houses had agreed on a date of adjournment, and President Trump's argument that the President can force Congress to adjourn was widely condemned by both Republicans and Democrats.
 In order to prorogue Congress, the Senate would have to set a different date of adjournment than the House of Representatives.
 Although President Trump called on the Senate to set a new adjournment date, Senate Majority Leader Mitch McConnell indicated that he would not alter the planned adjournment date of January 3, 2021, and any motion to alter the date would require the approval of Senate Minority Leader Chuck Schumer and the Democratic members of the Senate through the Senate Standing Rules.